King's College, Cambridge: 21st century

+In 2024, the lawn between the college and King's Parade was the site of an encampment created by students to protest against the Israel-Gaza war, and to demand that the college divest from any holdings that may support the Israeli occupation of Palestine.

 Henry VI is not completely forgotten at the college.
 The Saturday after the end of Michaelmas term each year is Founder's Day, which begins with a Founder's Eucharist in the chapel, followed by a Founder's Breakfast with ale and culminating in a sumptuous dinner in his memory called "Founder's Feast" to which all members of college in their third year of studies are invited.